Script defer Property

 Set the defer property:

-Specifies whether a script should be executed when the page has finished
+Specifies whether a script should be executed when the page has finished parsing, or not

 |Return Value:||A Boolean, returns true if the script is executed when the page has finished parsing, otherwise it returns false|